zaveryukha/zaveryukha.github.io/about.md

 permalink: /about/
 ---

 All my tech notes are here.
-For more human stuff check out [my tumblr blog](http://dimaip.thumblr.com) or [my Facebook](http://fb.com/dimaip).
+For more human stuff check out [my Facebook](http://fb.com/zaveryukha).